ReemHesham1/validateNumbers/README.md

 # To Run the project:

-Clone the repo (using that link : https://github.com/ReemHesham1/validateNumbers.git) git clone https://github.com/ReemHesham1/validateNumbers.git
+Clone the repo (using that link : https://github.com/ReemHesham1/validateNumbers.git)

+git clone https://github.com/ReemHesham1/validateNumbers.git

 You can run the project by cloning the project and using suitable ide for the backend (ex:intelj) and for the front end (ex:vsCode) or by any of the methods listed:

-JAR FILE
+JAR FILE:

-In the project's root directory run mvn clean package
+In the project's root directory run

+`mvn clean package`

-Or you can run the following command instead if you want to put the package in your local repo mvn clean install
+Or you can run the following command instead if you want to put the package in your local repo

+`mvn clean install`

 Run the following command

-java -jar target/name-app.jar
+`java -jar target/name-app.jar`

-The app is now running and you can access it through the following url http://localhost:8085/
+The app is now running and you can access it through the following url

+http://localhost:8085/

-You can access swagger api documentation on the following URL http://localhost:8085/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config
+You can access swagger api documentation on the following URL

+http://localhost:8085/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config

-USING DOCKER
+USING DOCKER:

-In the project's root directory run mvn clean package
+In the project's root directory run

+`mvn clean package`

-Or you can run the following command instead if you want to put the package in your local repo mvn clean install
+Or you can run the following command instead if you want to put the package in your local repo

+`mvn clean install`

-Still on the project's root directory run the following command docker build -t name-app .
+inn the project's root directory run the following command

+`docker build -t name-app .`

-in the Project's root folder run the following command docker run --rm -it -p 8085:8085 name-app
+in the Project's root folder run the following command

+`docker run --rm -it -p 8085:8085 name-app`

 in all the cases :
 The app will be running and you can access it through